ocbe-uio/BayesMallows/README.md

 ![](man/figures/README-unnamed-chunk-6-1.png)<!-- -->

-For more examples, please our [R Journal paper](https://journal.r-project.org/archive/2020/RJ-2020-026/index.html), and the function documentation.
+For more examples, please see our [R Journal paper](https://journal.r-project.org/archive/2020/RJ-2020-026/index.html), and the function documentation.
 The use of parallel chains are described in [this